 If you’ve managed the pain but you still can’t sleep, these simple steps may help.

 - Keep noise in the room and surrounding area down as much as possible.

 - Keep the room temperature as comfortable as possible.

 - Eat or drink foods that induce sleep, such as warm milk.

 - Avoid foods and drinks that contain caffeine.

-There are a number of other non-medicinal approaches that are effective for sleep problems, including biofeedback, relaxation training, cognitive behavioral therapy, and sleep restriction techniques.
-These therapies are most often administered by a psychologist who specializes in sleep disorders.
-Learn about behavioral treatments for insomnia and other sleep problems.
+Other non-medicinal approaches are effective for sleep problems, including biofeedback, relaxation training, cognitive behavioral therapy, and sleep restriction techniques.
+With these therapies, you’ll probably work with a psychologist who specializes in sleep disorders.

-If these methods are not effective, there are several prescription medications to help people sleep.
-These agents include zolpidem (Ambien), eszopiclone (Lunesta), and zaleplon (Sonata) as well as benzodiazepines such as alprazolam (Xanax), antidepressants, antihistamines, and antipsychotics.
+If these methods don’t work for you, your doctor may suggest a prescription medication to help you sleep.
+These drugs include sleeping pills like eszopiclone (Lunesta), zaleplon (Sonata), and zolpidem (Ambien) as well as benzodiazepines such as alprazolam (Xanax), antidepressants, antihistamines, and antipsychotics.
 For patients who have chronic pain and depression, insomnia may best be treated with tricyclic antidepressants.
-Learn about medications used to treat insomnia.

 Talk to your doctor to find the best sleep solution for you.